-SEWARD, Neb. – Concordia University, Nebraska Women’s Soccer will travel to Grand Rapids, Mich. for its NAIA nationals opening round game on Thursday (Nov.
+SEWARD, Neb. – Concordia University, Nebraska Women’s Soccer will travel to Grand Rapids, Mich. for its NAIA nationals first round game on Thursday (Nov.
 21).
 The fifth-seeded Bulldogs will face off in a rematch against No. 4 seed Benedictine College (Kan.) at the Aquinas College Athletic Field.
 First-seeded Aquinas (ranked 6th overall) is the host of the Grand Rapids Bracket and will take on the winner for a chance to move on to the final site.

 Grand Rapids Bracket – Nov.
 21/23